-To apply for this studentship, please download the Postgraduate Research Scholarship Application Form and return it to the College of Science with the following:
+To apply for this studentship, please download the Postgraduate Research Scholarship Application Form and Equality, Diversity and Inclusion Form and return them to the College of Science with the following:

 - Academic References – all scholarship applications require two supporting references to be submitted.
 Please ensure that your chosen referees are aware of the funding deadline, as their references form a vital part of the evaluation process.
 Please either include these with your scholarship application or ask your referees to send them directly to email@example.com

 - Academic Transcripts and Degree Certificates – academic transcripts and degree certificates must be submitted along with the scholarship application by the funding deadline.
 We will be using these to verify your academic qualifications.